 Locate a specific student by typing their name under Search for Individual to Evaluate and click the blue search button.
 A prompt will appear that allows selection of the student.
 Then, if the student is enrolled in multiple Taskstream integrated courses, a selection can be made.
 Scroll to the bottom of the page and click the blue Continue button to display this user's Taskstream critical assessments.

 To show all submissions for a given course, use the Select Groups drop-down menu, select the desired group and then click the blue Search button.
 Then select which folio areas to display.

 Note that if work has been submitted recently to Taskstream, this is indicated by a red New Work Submitted! below the course.
 Check the boxes to be displayed.
 Then, scroll to the bottom of the page and click Continue.

 There are options at the bottom of the page for further filtering selections based on evaluation status and timestamp.

-Now that selections have been made, Taskstream will display rows of students and their submission status as seen in Figure 7.
+Now that selections have been made, Taskstream will display rows of students and their submission status.

 For instructions on evaluating student submissions, please see our Evaluate a Student Submission resource.

 Check-in / End of Week 1